alphagov/govwifi-tech-docs/source/documentation/manage.md

 ### Reporting abuse

-If you believe a user is breaching the GovWifi terms of service, [please contact us](https://admin.wifi.service.gov.uk/help).
+If you believe a user is breaching the GovWifi terms of service, [contact us](https://admin.wifi.service.gov.uk/help).

 ## Logging traffic

 You’re responsible for traffic monitoring and logging.
 You must make sure traffic logging and monitoring complies with your organisation’s internal legal and operational guidance.

-In the event of a serious incident, you can request logs for specific users and, if necessary, deny service to them by blocking their hardware address on your infrastructure.
+In the event of a serious incident, you can request logs for specific users.
+If necessary you can deny service to them by blocking their hardware address on your infrastructure.
 [Contact us](https://admin.wifi.service.gov.uk/help) for help.

 ## Stop using GovWifi

-If your organisation wants to stop using GovWifi entirely, please [contact us](https://admin.wifi.service.gov.uk/help).
+If your organisation wants to stop using GovWifi, [contact us](https://admin.wifi.service.gov.uk/help).

 <!-- **Administration Platform**
 **Add locations**